 Common Workers Compensation Claim Mistakes Injured Workers Make

 It is astonishing that roughly three million people are injured at work each year.
 It is important for these unlucky injury victims to take appropriate steps following their accident.
 Failure to do so can result in making an already tough situation even worse.
-Here are some things all people injured on-the-job should avoid.
+Here are some things all people injured on-the-job should avoid:

 Failing To Report The Accident

 It is critical that the accident be reported as soon as possible.
 Reporting the accident and your injuries to your boss is crucial.
-Failure to do so will only weaken your claim as the insurance company down the road will try to diminish an otherwise valid claim for failure to report the accident.
+Failure to do so will only weaken your claim as the insurance company will try to diminish an otherwise valid claim for failure to report the accident.

 Failing To Receive Prompt Medical Attention

 Many injured workers do not realize that they should receive prompt medical attention.
-Many fear the medical visits will not be paid for.
+Many fear that medical visits will not be paid for.
 But that is incorrect.
 Failing to receive prompt medical attention will only cause more pain and stress.
 Be sure to visit a medical professional as quickly as possible.
-Also, make sure to explain to the doctor exactly how the accident arose at work so that the medical records will accurately reflect how your were injured.
+Also, make sure to explain to the doctor exactly how the accident arose at work so that the medical records will accurately reflect just how your were injured.

 Signing Paperwork The Insurance Company Sends To You

-Failing To Attend The Independent Medical Exa
+Failing To Attend The Independent Medical Exam

 Not Following-Up On A Potential Third-Party Case

 Many injuries at work are the fault of a third-party not affiliated with your employer.
-For example, if you have a car accident while working you may have a claim against the driver who hit you, in addition to your workers comp claim.
+For example, if you have a car accident while working, you may have a claim against the driver who hit you, in addition to your workers comp claim.
 Or, if you slip and fall at work and a third-party was responsible then a claim can be filed against that party.
 This is why it is important to have an accident lawyer that can identify whether there is a third-party claim to pursue.

 Not Hiring A Local Workers Compensation Attorney